turekmagdalena/DataScienceProjects/Apartment_Prices_in_Poland/README.md

 The data was sourced from: https://www.kaggle.com/datasets/krzysztofjamroz/apartment-prices-in-poland

 ### Objective
 * Develop a predictive model that estimates apartment prices based on location and apartment features.
 * Provide an easy-to-use interface for users to input key details.
 * Help users determine where they may want to move or what type of apartment fits their budget.
+* Allow users to assess their property's value and track market trends.

 ### Conclusions